Stolgeth/english-for-designers/02-first-impressions/revision.md

+# Hi!
+I am Tomáš Trlíček your Dis.Grafik
+## (You were born with it, I studied to get here!)

 # About me

 **As a Creative director with more than seven years of experience in visual arts,** my true passion lies in crafting visual identities.
 I hold a firm belief that the **visual identity forms the essence of a brand**.
 This belief drives my commitment to both the creation of branding and its marketing evolution.